 Domain registration is the procedure by which a website owner purchases a domain name from a domain name registrar.

-When you’re shopping for a domain name, you’ll find a large and competitive marketplace, with many registrars to choose from.
+When you’re shopping for a domain name, you’ll find an extensive and competitive marketplace with many registrars to choose from.
 It will be easy to select and purchase the domain name that perfectly suits your business.
 You can get one with a popular extension, like .com, or you may choose a cutting-edge extension like .club or .shop.

 To this point, we’ve only discussed the idea of purchasing a domain.
 You can get a domain name for free, but it’s not advisable.

 Website building brands like WordPress and Squarespace will let you use a subdomain, like yoursite.wordpress.com, for example.
 For most businesses, that sort of domain just won’t suffice.
 For your business website to be taken seriously, it will need its own domain, like yoursite.com, not a subdomain.
 Your domain will be one of the key parts of your company’s online identity.

 As you can see, the relationship between your domain and your website is not complicated.
 The process of getting a domain is straightforward as well – it simply involves exploring an active marketplace and then making your purchase.
 In the next section, we’ll take a closer look at that process.

 As we explained above, domain registration is a process through which a website owner buys a domain name from the domain from a domain registrar.
 However, if you go one step further and get your domain certified, that can prove to be very beneficial for your website.